surifirstpin/biplus_documentation/docs/README.md

 Automate financial planning and analyze business performance down to operations.

 ### Better Insights across all organisations
-Bi+ Streamline workforce Pl in performance tracking, Analysis and improve quality and business performance in a dynamic regulatory environment.
+Bi+ Streamline workforce Planning in performance tracking, Analysis and improve quality and business performance in a dynamic regulatory environment.

 ## Unified Decision Making Platform
 ## Analyse, Plan and Predict using Single Platform